-Carbonadi Vodka is ultra-premium vodka that originates from a small, family-owned distillery in the Piedmont region of Northern Italy.
-Piedmont’s nutrient-rich soil, which is known for producing world renowned Barolo, also produces some of Italy’s highest quality organic wheat; when combined with the Alpine water source, this vodka is as clean as they come.
+Carbonadi Vodka is an ultra-premium vodka that originates from a small, family-owned distillery in the Piedmont region of Northern Italy.
+Piedmont’s nutrient-rich soil, which is known for producing world-renowned Barolo, also produces some of Italy’s highest quality organic wheat.
+When combined with the Alpine water source, this vodka is as clean as they come.

 But it gets better.
 Carbonadi is distilled five times and passed through a rare filtration process that uses carbonados, also known as “Black Diamonds,” which are the toughest and rarest form of natural diamonds with super-absorbent properties.
 The porousness of carbonados means that more impurities are extracted than that of a conventional filter.

 If you love a vodka Martini with a lemon twist, then Carbonadi is the best way to treat yourself.
-At an SRP of $69.99, it doesn’t come cheap, but it is both pure and flavorful.
+It doesn’t come cheap, but it is both pure and flavorful.
 It has aromas of bay leaf, mint, and a hint of grain, and is a true gem of a bottling for any vodka enthusiast looking to upgrade their cocktails at home.

-Made by the well-known Buffalo Trace Distillery in Louisville, KY, Wheatley is crafted in small batches using a one of a kind micro-still.
-The wheat-based vodka is distilled 10 times, triple filtered and bottled at 82 proof, making it pure, cocktail-friendly, and approachable for the everyday vodka drinker who wants something with just a bit more quality, but nothing that is going to break the bank.
+Made by the well-known Buffalo Trace Distillery in Louisville, Kentucky, Wheatley is crafted in small batches using a one-of-a-kind micro-still.
+The wheat-based vodka is distilled 10 times, triple filtered, and bottled at 82 proof, making it pure, cocktail-friendly, and approachable for the everyday vodka drinker who wants something with just a bit more quality, but nothing that is going to break the bank.
 Proofed with Kentucky’s famous limestone water, it truly is easy sipping and makes for a clean, and smooth, vodka Martini.